-ALBUQUERQUE, N.M., Nov.
-5, 2014—Minda McGonagle, New Mexico state director for the National Federation of Independent Business, America’s voice of small business, made the following comment today on last night’s election outcome.
+CARSON CITY, Nev., Nov.
+5, 2014—Randi Thompson, Nevada state director for the National Federation of Independent Business, America’s voice of small business, made the following comments today on last night’s election results.

 Small business has a huge stake in the outcome of this midterm election, because there is still no broad-based recovery among the Main Street enterprises that employ the majority of working Americans and generate almost every new job—and a big reason for that is political.
-NFIB has 350,000 dues-paying members across the nation, including more than 1,500 in New Mexico.
+NFIB has 350,000 dues-paying members across the nation, including 2,000 in Nevada.

 For more than 70 years, the National Federation of Independent Business has been the Voice of Small Business, taking the message from Main Street to the halls of Congress and all 50 state legislatures.
 NFIB annually surveys its members on state and federal issues vital to their survival as America’s economic engine and biggest creator of jobs.
 NFIB’s educational mission is to remind policymakers that small businesses are not smaller versions of bigger businesses; they have very different challenges and priorities.

 Reno, NV 89503